AMC Gremlin: Marketing

 Designed and named by Teague to look either "cute or controversial - depending on one's viewpoint ... for many, it seemed perfect for the free-thinking early 1970s."
-American Motors executives apparently felt confident enough to not worry that the Gremlin name might have negative connotations.
+American Motors executives apparently felt confident enough not to worry that the Gremlin name might have negative connotations.
 Time magazine noted two definitions for gremlin: "Defined by Webster's as 'a small gnome held to be responsible for malfunction of equipment.'
 American Motors' definition: 'a pal to its friends and an ogre to its enemies.'"
 The car's cartoon-inspired mascot was marketed for product differentiation and was intended to be memorable to consumers.
 The Gremlin's hatchback design was also needed to make the car stand out in the competitive marketplace, and according to Teague: "Nobody would have paid it any attention if it had looked like one of the Big Three" automobiles.

 AMC promoted the Gremlin as "America's first subcompact".
 This description overlooks the Nash Metropolitan and the earlier Crosley.
 The Metropolitan—a subcompact-sized captive import, American-conceived and American-designed for the American market, and built in the UK with a British engine—has a claim to be "America's first subcompact."

 AMC marketed the Gremlin as "cute and different," a strategy successful in attracting more than 60 percent of purchasers under the age of 35.